-- · There's very minor damage - · The item is worth less than a few hundred dollars - The cost of the item is less, equal to or just over the amount of the excess to your phone for 24/7 emergency medical, travel and security assistance.
+- · There is very minor damage - · The item is worth less than a few hundred dollars - The cost of the item is less, equal to or just over the amount of the excess.

+Download DUAL Assist to your phone for 24/7 Integrated Emergency Medical, Travel and Security assistance.